‘Animals of the world exist for their own reasons. They were not made for

-Meantime, you can do two things: read on, is one; and visit the Compassion in World Farming site to read more and see how you can help via campaigns, petitions and donations.
-They, I and you if you’re reading this are part of a growing global movement to draw attention to animal suffering and welfare.
+So.
+For starters, you can do two things: read on, is one; and visit both the Free From Harm pages (the link is to their brilliant summary of the rationale for going vegan), and the Compassion in World Farming site to read more and see how you can help via campaigns, petitions and donations.
+They, I, and you if you’re reading this, are part of a growing global movement to draw attention to animal suffering and welfare.
 We don’t have to accept the cruelty of the status quo, and challenging it is something we can do in our own lives.

-Let’s start fairly gently: a brief summary of why you don’t need meat (or fish, especially given the very high levels of heavy metals in them), in which I’ll include an outline of the meat industry.
+So here’s a brief summary of why you don’t need meat (or fish; and bear in mind too the very high levels of heavy metals in them), in which I’ll include an outline of the meat industry.

 Plenty of people will tell you that we do need meat in order to be healthy.
 This is a myth, and I’ll include more on it later on the ‘Nutrition’ page.
 Meantime, click here; and you can also find on the links page information on what a healthy vegan diet consists of.